ornwipa/exoskeleton/README.md

 # Exoskeleton
-R functions used for exoskeleton on farms project
+R functions used for data analysis for the article "Potential exoskeleton uses for reducing low back muscular activity during farm tasks" published in American Journal of Industrial Medicine, [DOI: 10.1002/ajim.23180](https://onlinelibrary.wiley.com/doi/full/10.1002/ajim.23180)

 Two primary steps for EMG are: